 Originally from Christchurch, New Zealand, Kate moved to London to undertake Masters studies with Remus Azoitei at the Royal Academy of Music in 2014, where she was awarded the DipRAM and Regency Award for notable achievement upon graduating.

-Kate performs as leader of the Behn String Quartet, winners of the Charles Hennen First Prize and Special Prize for the best performance of a contemporary work at the Orlando International String Quartet Competition.
-They held the CAVATINA Chamber Music Fellowship at the Royal Academy from 2016-18, and were honoured to give the world premiere performance of Sir Peter Maxwell Davies’ final work ‘Movement for String Quartet’ at his Memorial Service at St John’s Smith Square.
-Recent performances include recitals at the West Cork Chamber Music Festival, String Quartet Biennale Amsterdam, at the Fondazione Cini Venice in association with Le Dimore del Quartetto, Spiegelzaal Concertgebouw, Southbank Centre, and Wigmore Hall.
-They toured as Encompass Artists with Chamber Music New Zealand, and their performances have been broadcast on BBC Radio, Medici TV, the Netherlands NPO Radio, Radio New Zealand, and NHK World TV Japan.
-The Behn Quartet were also part of the official 40th anniversary celebrations for Queen’s ‘Bohemian Rhapsody’, performing a specially commissioned ‘re-imagination’ of the iconic song which was featured in news outlets worldwide and hailed by Rolling Stone Magazine as ‘a sweeping performance as grand as the original’.
+Since then, Kate has given chamber music recitals at Wigmore Hall, the Concertgebouw Amsterdam, the Southbank Centre, the Fondazione Cini Venice, and has toured as an Encompass Artist with Chamber Music New Zealand.
+She was a CAVATINA Chamber Music Fellow at the Royal Academy from 2016-18, and was winner of the First Prize and Special Prize for the best performance of a contemporary work at the Orlando International Chamber Music Competition.
+She gave the world premiere of Sir Peter Maxwell Davies’ final work ‘Movement for String Quartet’ at his Memorial Service at St John’s Smith Square.
+Her performances have been broadcast on BBC Radio, Medici TV, the Netherlands NPO Radio, Radio New Zealand, and NHK World TV Japan.
+She also performed as part of the official 40th anniversary celebrations for Queen’s ‘Bohemian Rhapsody’, playing a specially commissioned ‘re-imagination’ of the iconic song which was featured in news outlets worldwide and hailed by Rolling Stone Magazine as ‘a sweeping performance as grand as the original’.